I’m a Celebrity…Get Me Out of Here! - who left ITV show last night & how to catch up

 Who left I’m a Celebrity… Get Me Out of Here! last night?

-Comedian and actor Babatunde Aleshe became the fifth contestant to be eliminated from the jungle.
+Comedian Seann Walsh became the seventh contestant to be eliminated from the jungle.
 The 36-year-old left the ITV reality show after 19 days in the Australian jungle.

-Following his exit, Aleshe told co-hosts Ant McPartlin and Declan Donnelly: “I loved it in there but I needed my freedom… Living in it has been a whole different experience.
-Before when I used to watch this show I used to think to myself ‘Ah man, these guys are just playing, it’s all good in there’.
+Following his exit, Walsh told co-hosts Ant McPartlin and Declan Donnelly: “So many memories, so many amazing memories, I absolutely loved it!
+It is tough and I don’t know how much that comes across through the screen.”

-“And then you know spending two-and-a-bit weeks in there, it’s hardcore, it’s intense.”
+“It is tough for everyone, especially in that middle bit but as soon as you guys said my name, all of the tough bits just go and now I’m just left with absolutely incredible memories.
+I’m going to need a long time to process this”

 Mike Tindall